 When you want to impress guests, make this delicious gluten free caramelized onion bacon quiche.
 Caramelizing the onion provides a richer, sweeter flavor, but if you wish to make a faster version you may do that as well.
 The filing mixed with its savory custard is decadent, to say the least.
 This recipe is perfect for breakfast, brunch, lunch, dinner, or potluck.Continue reading “Gluten Free Caramelized Onion Bacon Quiche”

 Several manufacturers make similar traditional cookies like Signature Select, Great Value, and Nabisco calls theirs “Pinwheels”.
-This gluten free fudge marshmallow cookies recipe is comprised of a crunch chocolate cookie, topped with marshmallows, and covered in chocolate.
-I prefer these cookies over See’s Candies marshmallow treats, which says a lot.
-The cookie is the key!
+This gluten free fudge marshmallow cookies recipe is comprised of a crunchy chocolate cookie, topped with marshmallows, and covered in chocolate.
+I prefer these cookies over See’s Candies marshmallow treats, which says a lot because those contain caramel.
+The cookie is the key to this recipe!
+However, many others appreciate the process that I created to adhere the marshmallows to the cookies.
 Enjoy!

-Check out their texture at Gluten Free Fudge Cookie Video.Continue reading “Crunchy Gluten Free Fudge Marshmallow Cookies”
+Check out their texture at Gluten Free Fudge Cookie Video.Continue reading “Crunchy Gluten Free Fudge Marshmallow Cookies – Pinwheels”

 Mix things up for everyday meals or during the holidays with this lovely green bean and almond casserole.
 The sweetness of the red peppers and the crunch of the roasted almonds are a lovely addition to what otherwise would be a boring vegetable.
 Roast them in the oven or use the stovetop version.
 We enjoy both.
 Also, learn how to blanch fresh green beans to freeze.